auth0/docs/articles/libraries/when-to-use-lock.md

 ---
 section: libraries
-description: When should you use Lock, Auth0's drop-in authentication widget, and when should you use a custom UI with an Auth0 Library?
+description: When customizing the Universal Login page, when should you use Lock, Auth0's drop-in authentication widget, and when should you use a custom UI with an Auth0 Library?
 This page will help you decide.
 topics:
   - libraries
   - lock